stuart-knock/myth2kodi/doc/INSTALL.md

 as your media librarian.
 This user should own your media directories, run `mythbackend` and be the user to run `myth2kodi`.

+### As of release v1.4.0 there is an install script, just run:

+    ./install.sh
+and follow the instructions.

+## Manual Install
 ### Copy scripts to an appropriate bin directory (Default: `/usr/local/bin`):
 See the `bindir` user setting in myth2kodi.conf: